evancz/guide.elm-lang.org/book/webapps/README.md

 So far we have been creating Elm programs with `Browser.element`, allowing us to take over a single node in a larger application.
 This is great for _introducing_ Elm at work (as described [here](https://elm-lang.org/blog/how-to-use-elm-at-work)) but what happens after that?
 How can we use Elm more extensively?

-In this chapter, we will learn how to create a “web app” with a bunch of different pages that all intergrate nicely with each other, but we must start by controlling a single page.
+In this chapter, we will learn how to create a “web app” with a bunch of different pages that all integrate nicely with each other, but we must start by controlling a single page.

 ## Control the Document